Transformers

 The nvidia-ml-py3 library allows us to monitor the memory usage of the models from within Python.
 You might be familiar with the nvidia-smi command in the terminal - this library allows to access the same information in Python directly.

 Then, we create some dummy data: random token IDs between 100 and 30000 and binary labels for a classifier.
-In total, we get 512 sequences each with length 512 and store them in a Dataset with PyTorch format.
+In total, we get 512 sequences each with length 512 and store them in a with PyTorch format.

 Copied